symbolicdata/symbolicdata.github.io/Using.Git.markdown

 BTW, do you intend to also write up a document that explains the overall structure of the SDEval code?
 I mean some overview document that would help new developers to quickly be able to understand your code even if they are not super-professional in Python.

 [epydoc](http://epydoc.sourceforge.net/whatsnew.html) seams to be dead since almost 4 years.

+Albert Heinle (31.12.2012)

+Your concerns might be valid, but this is also a team-internal name for it so that we know what we are talking about.
+Just leave it, it does not hurt anyone I think.
+It will be the last time we put a "vn" to a directory.